October Marks 24th Annual Domestic Violence Awareness Month

 - Ribbon Campaign – Distribute purple ribbons to people in your community, the symbol for the Domestic Violence Awareness Campaign.

 If you or a loved one is being emotionally and/or physically abused by a spouse or intimate partner, the first and most crucial step is to remove yourself, or the victim, from the situation.
-Sheryl R. Rentz is an experienced Delaware County orders of protection lawyer who can help victims of domestic abuse stay safe while they pursue divorce.
+Sheryl R. Rentz is an experienced Delaware County family law lawyer who can help victims of domestic abuse stay safe while they pursue divorce.
 In many cases, victims of domestic violence in Pennsylvania are entitled to significant benefits after a divorce.
 There is no excuse for the mistreatment of a spouse or child.
 Contact the Law Offices of Sheryl R. Rentz today for a free and confidential consultation at 866-290-9292.